Guy and Madeline on a Park Bench

 Guy and Madeline on a Park Bench is a 2009 American romantic musical film directed, written, produced, shot, and co-edited by Damien Chazelle in his feature directorial debut.
-The film is an independent film shot in black-and-white in which the MGM musical tradition is reimagined in a gritty, vérité style.
+The film is an independent film shot in black-and-white inspired by musicals of Classic Hollywood but presented in a vérité style reminiscent of the French New Wave.
 It stars Jason Palmer, Desiree Garcia and Sandha Khin.
-The film features a unique mixture of live jazz performances and choreographed tap dancing, as well as several more traditional musical numbers.
+The film features a mixture of live jazz performances and choreographed tap dancing, as well as several more traditional musical numbers.

 It had its world premiere at the Tribeca Film Festival on April 23, 2009.
 It was then released in a limited release on November 5, 2010, by Variance Films.